RetroDECK/ES-DE/INSTALL.md

---ignore-gamelist               Ignore the gamelist files (useful for troubleshooting) --show-hidden-files             Show hidden files and folders --show-hidden-games             Show hidden games --draw-framerate                Display the framerate --no-exit                       Don't show the exit option in the menu --no-splash                     Don't show the splash screen --debug                         Print debug information --vsync [1/on or 0/off]         Turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use in Mb before swapping
-                                Set to at least 20 to avoid unpredictable behavior --force-full                    Force the UI mode to Full --force-kid                     Force the UI mode to Kid --force-kiosk                   Force the UI mode to Kiosk
+--ignore-gamelist               Ignore the gamelist files (useful for troubleshooting) --show-hidden-files             Show hidden files and folders --show-hidden-games             Show hidden games --no-exit                       Don't show the exit option in the menu --no-splash                     Don't show the splash screen --debug                         Print debug information --vsync [1/on or 0/off]         Turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use (in mebibytes) before swapping --gpu-statistics                Draw framerate and VRAM usage overlay --force-full                    Force the UI mode to Full --force-kid                     Force the UI mode to Kid --force-kiosk                   Force the UI mode to Kiosk